fikri240794/custom_errors/README.md

 	// parse error to custom error
 	// if err parameter is custom error
-	// will return custom error and err is nil
+	// will return isCustomError true and customError struct with value from err parameter
-	// otherwise, will return passed err parameter isCustomError, customError = custom_errors.Parse(err)
+	// otherwise, will isCustomError false and customError empty struct isCustomError, customError = custom_errors.Parse(err)

 	if isCustomError {